Lyle Franklin Lane: Biography

-Ambassador Lane also served as International Affairs Adviser to the Commander-in-Chief of U.S. Atlantic Command (CINCLANT) and NATO's Supreme Allied Commander Atlantic (SACLANT).

 Ambassador Lane received degrees from University of Washington (B.S.
-1950) and George Washington University (M.S.
+1950), University of California at Berkeley (1962) and George Washington University (M.S.
 1969).
-At U.W. he was a member of the Chi Phi Fraternity.
+At U.W. he was a member of Chi Phi fraternity.

-Ambassador Lane was married to Jaclyn Fuller.

 Havana

 The US broke diplomatic relations with Cuba on January 3, 1961, formally due to a disagreement about staffing levels at the respective Embassies.
 U.S. President Dwight D. Eisenhower stated at the time, "There is a limit to what the United States in self-respect can endure.
 That limit has now been reached".
 Protective powers were appointed to represent each country in the capital of the other.
 The US was represented by Switzerland in Havana, and the Cubans by Czechoslovakia in Washington.
 These offices, sections of the respective embassies, were staffed by Swiss and Czechoslovak diplomats.

 US and Cuban Interests Sections staffed by actual US and Cuban diplomats were mutually agreed upon in 1977 after the Carter Administration took office and decided to seek normalization of relations with Cuba.
 US officials replaced the Swiss in the US Interests Section in Havana on September 1, 1977.
 Both under the Swiss and later with US staff, the Section has occupied the former United States Embassy building on Havana's Malecon which was designed by Harrison & Abramovitz architects and originally entered into service in 1953.
 When relations were broken in 1961, the building was occupied, and its contents safeguarded, by the Swiss Embassy personnel who handled US Interests in Cuba on behalf of the US Government as the protecting power until the arrival of the US staff in 1977.

 The Swiss staff included some of the Foreign Service national employees (Cuban citizens) who were working at the US Embassy when relations were broken.
 Sixteen years later, when the US Government resumed its presence, many of them remained and resumed their direct employment.
 Most of the local hires employed by the Swiss also continued their employment.
 New hires were obtained through CUBALSE, the Cuban Government enterprise that serviced diplomatic missions.